Federal Tax Information

 Before you can prepare and file a tax return, you must first determine your tax status – that is, whether you are a resident or nonresident alien.
 Resident aliens are taxed on worldwide income.
 Nonresident aliens are taxed only on U.S. source income.

-Substantial Presence Test (SPT): Use Chart 1-C: Are you a resident or nonresident alien? (excerpted from IRS Publication 678-FS) to determine resident or nonresident tax status.
+Substantial Presence Test (SPT): Use Chart: Nonresident Alien or Resident Alien? (see pages 3-4 of IRS Publication 4011) to determine resident or nonresident alien tax status.

 - H-1B, O-1, and TN employees must use the SPT from the date of arrival or change of status.

 - J-1 exchange visitors who are in the U.S. to teach or conduct research and their J-2 dependents may be exempt from the SPT only if they have been in the U.S. no more than 2 out of the previous 6 years.
 Any part of a calendar year in which a person was present in the U.S. counts as a full year for tax purposes.
 A person who was in the U.S. in J status for more than 2 calendar years of the prior 6 years must use the SPT to determine residency status.
 However, if all income for services done in the U.S. is from a foreign source, the person is considered a nonresident alien for 3 years.
-See Chart 1-B: Are you an exempt individual? (excerpted from IRS Publication 678-FS) to determine whether you are exempt from using the SPT.
+See Chart: Are you an exempt individual? (see pages 1-2 of IRS Publication 4011) to determine whether you are exempt from using the SPT.

 How & when to file an income tax return [top]